twisteroidambassador/async_stagger/README.rst

 TCP connections towards a host name: The **socket** module has ``socket.create_connection``, and **asyncio** has ``loop.create_connection`` and ``asyncio.open_connection``.
+By default,
-These methods have the same behavior when a host name resolves to several IP
+these methods have the same behavior when a host name resolves to several IP
 addresses: they try to connect to the first address in the list, and only after the attempt fails (which may take tens of seconds) will the second one be tried, and so on.
 In contrast, the Happy Eyeballs algorithm